gracestrang/portfolio_site/README.md

-ReadMe for Portfolio site.
+ReadMe for My Portfolio site.

-I built this site with just raw html, css, and js.
-Big thanks to wow.js, anime.js, and animate.css contributors for the additional assets!
+Good ole html, css and js.
+Big thanks to wow.js, anime.js (Julian Garnier), animate.css (@daneden), and normalize.css (Nicolas Gallagher) and contributors for the additional assets!